chalatz/tours/pages/info/reviews-comments-content.md

     Winnipeg Canada\n\nThanks Nicholas.
 It was a lovely day touring Rhodes with Stergio and we enjoyed all that we saw and learned.
 It’s a special place.
 The service you offered, from the earliest email to this follow-up has been wonderful.
 Many thanks to you and your team.
-Kelly and Darren (Sept 14th) Alberta, Edmonton\nHi Nicholas!
+Kelly and Darren (Sept 14th) Alberta, Edmonton\n\nHi Nicholas!
 Thank you and Mike for everything.
 My mom, sister and I had the best time with Mike on our tour (he is a wonderful, personable driver).
 And you were excellent as well coming to the port to meet us and following up to make sure